‘HOW EXTREME AND RADICAL TRANSPARENCY WILL KILL PUBLIC TRUST (GOVERNMENTS AIMING TO BE TRANSPARENT THAT BECAME ABSOLUTELY INVISIBLE)’.

 Nowadays, the script looks quite different.

-Globalization, the Internet revolution, the epidemic of accountability and transparency and the (at least perceived) collective empowerment of citizens are long term trends that are changing the macro context of political and organizational leadership, also regarding the Cities level.
+Globalization, the Internet revolution, the epidemic of total accountability and 360º transparency and the (at least perceived) collective empowerment of citizens are long term trends that are changing the macro context of political and organizational leadership, also on the Cities level.
 In the context of this new time for a choral and soft Urban Diplomacy, the global conversation and performance demand strong professional commitment for Cities and their structures, and a new kind of leadership and global skills for Mayors and their advisory teams, as successful leaders are using a more integrative and participatory manner that places greater emphasis on the soft power of attraction rather than the hard power of command.

 However, 24/365 transparency gives no room for confidence, and, extreme exposition could collide with the natural role of political leaders: take decisions on behalf of citizens and cope with them.